artilleryio/scalewright/README.md

 # Get notified for updates

-The best way to be notified is to Watch releases and discussions on the repo:
+The best way to be notified is to **Watch** releases and discussions on our GitHub repo (https://github.com/scalewright/scalewright)

+Hit Watch, then customize to only see new releases and announcements:

 ![Watch the repo](./repo-watch.gif)